 Lifestyle Modifications and Treatment

 - Taking two and a half hours each week of moderate physical activity like brisk walking or hiking, rollerskating or swimming.

 - Losing weight gradually to achieve a healthy body mass index

 - Replacing refined carbohydrates with wholegrain foods and increase intake of vegetables and other foods high in dietary fibre

 - Reducing the amount of saturated fat & processed foods in your diet

 - Since women with PCOS tend to have an enhanced body response to stress, finding exercises that are good for the mind and body can be extremely beneficial.
 Mind-body exercises like yoga, Pilates, and tai chi can help not only burn calories, but also reduce stress levels that worsen your PCOS symptoms.

 Making good lifestyle choices is the best way to get your blood glucose levels in the desired range.
-However there are also other things to help like managing your PCOS symptoms with the right nutritious food and supplements like S’moo.
-S’moo is an all in one Hormone Balancing Supplement.
-Made to help Women with hormonal imbalances such as PCOS and can help reduce symptoms and regulate insulin resistance with a blend of 7 vitamins/minerals/herbs that you can learn more about here: https://blog.thesmooco.com/why-smoo-makes-you-feel-so-good/
+However there are also other things to help like managing your PCOS symptoms with the right nutritious food and supplements.
+S’moo is an all in one Hormone Balancing Supplement with a blend of 7 vitamins/minerals/herbs that you can learn more about here: https://blog.thesmooco.com/why-smoo-makes-you-feel-so-good/

 Sources : Obstetric and Neonatal Outcome in PCOS with Gestational Diabetes Mellitus; Definition & Facts of Gestational Diabetes ; Symptoms & Causes of Gestational Diabetes.